AdaCore/spark2014/docs/ug/usage.rst

    --report=     Output mode
-       fail        Report failures to prove VCs (default) all         Report all results of proving VCs detailed    Report all results of proving VCs, including a reason when not proved
+       fail        Report failures to prove VCs (default) all         Report all results of proving VCs statistics  Report all results of proving VCs, including timing and steps information
    -u            Unique compilation, only prove the given files -U            Prove all files of all projects
    -v, --verbose Output extra verbose information